MinnPost/object-sync-for-salesforce/README.md

 ## Installing from GitHub

 If you are installing from the git repo instead of the WordPress plugin directory, use these instructions.
-You have to already have [Composer](https://getcomposer.org) installed.
-I use [Homebrew](http://brew.sh/) for this.
+You have to already have [Composer](https://getcomposer.org) installed, and successfully have the executable in your path, or have it callable in another way.
+One recommended way of doing this is [Homebrew](http://brew.sh/).

 1. Run `cd` to get into the `wp-plugins` directory of a WordPress install.
 2. Run `git clone https://github.com/MinnPost/salesforce-rest-api.git`